 Huge red cliffs stand tall and imposing, you can’t help but liken it to Ayers Rock in Australia or the landscape of Colarado US, in fact it’s often called the “Provencal Colorado”.
 There are plenty of panoramic view points including one just outside the village that overlooks the rooftops.

 Visit early in the day or late afternoon to avoid the mid day heat and afterwards enjoy chilling out at one of the many cafés or bars in the town.
 There are some great shops here, gorgeous little boulangeries, quirky souvenir shops and wine shops, I passed one that had boxes stacked just inside the door which had labels reading “Brad Pitt’s wine”.
-Because, yes, Brad and Angelina rather sensibly live close to this little bit of paradise on earth in a beautiful chateau with a vineyard where they produce wine.
+Because, yes, Brad and Angelina rather sensibly used to live close to this little bit of paradise on earth in a beautiful chateau with a vineyard where they produced wine.

 Go at the end of the day to see the architecture of Roussillon at its best, the warm last, long rays of the sun cast shadows and make the colours zing.
 Enjoy with a glass of local rosé (Brad’s or not!) and simply let the sights, scents and sounds of Roussillon enchant you.

 Want to see more photos of gorgeous Roussillon Provence?
 Just click here to check out our photo gallery with lots more, bigger photos!

 Get there and getting Around

 By Car: Roussillon is easily reached by road and there’s a car park at the top of the hill.